gardener/gardener/docs/proposals/20-ha-control-planes.md

 For control plane components having multiple replicas, each replica will be provisioned on a different node (one per node) as per the scheduling constraints.

 Since there are lesser than the desired replicas for shoot control plane pods, `kube-scheduler` will attempt to look for another node while respecting pod scheduling constraints.
-If a node is found where there are no control plane components deployed, then it will choose that node to schedule the control plane pods.
+If a node satisfying scheduling constraints is found then it will be chosen to schedule control plane pods.
 If there are no nodes that satisfy the scheduling constraints, then it must wait for `Cluster-Autoscaler` to scale the node group and then for the `Machine-Controller-Manager` to provision a new node in the scaled node group.
 In the event `Machine-Controller-Manager` is unable to create a new machine, then the replica that was evicted from the failed node, will be stuck in `Pending` state.

 _Impact on etcd_